trothtech/uft/doc/meta.md

 # META

-UFT protocol META commands for file attributes
+UFT protocol meta commands for file attributes

+The `META` command was added to UFT protocol soon after the publication of RFC 1440 to facilitate arbitrary attribute extensions and to provide distinction between attributes and primary commands.

 ## Command Format